Vidya201/gap-analyzer/README.md

    - Exactly which skills you're missing
    - A free resource to learn each missing skill

-## Design decisions & fixes worth knowing about
+## Design Decisions & Fixes Worth Knowing About

-- **Robust LLM JSON parsing** (`llm_utils.py`): LLMs don't always return clean JSON even when told to — they wrap answers in markdown fences or add a stray sentence. `safe_json_parse` strips fences and falls back to regex-extracting the first JSON block before giving up, with retries on transient failures.
+- **Robust LLM JSON parsing** (`llm_utils.py`) — LLMs don't always return clean JSON, even when told to; they wrap answers in markdown fences or add a stray sentence. `safe_json_parse` strips fences and falls back to regex-extracting the first JSON block before giving up, with retries on transient failures.
-- **Graceful degradation, not crashes**: if job-recommendation generation fails, the app still returns the score and skill gap — it just skips that one section instead of a full 500 error.
+- **Graceful degradation, not crashes** — if resource-recommendation generation fails, the app still returns the score and skill gap; it just skips that one section instead of throwing a 500 error.
-- **Parallelized job-skill extraction** (`feature3.py`): each job posting's LLM call runs concurrently (`ThreadPoolExecutor`) instead of sequentially, and one failing job doesn't take down the batch.
+- **Parallelized job-skill extraction** (`feature3.py`) — each job posting's LLM call runs concurrently via `ThreadPoolExecutor` instead of sequentially, and one failing job doesn't take down the batch.
-- **Multi-skill job search fallback** (`feature2.py`): tries the top 3 user skills in order (not just the single strongest one) before falling back to a generic search, so a niche top skill doesn't return zero jobs.
+- **Multi-skill job search fallback** (`feature2.py`) — tries the user's top 3 skills in order, not just the single strongest one, before falling back to a generic search, so a niche top skill doesn't return zero jobs.
-- **Simple in-memory caching** (`app.py`): identical resume text skips re-running the full LLM + job-search pipeline within a server session.
+- **Simple in-memory caching** (`app.py`) — identical resume text skips re-running the full LLM + job-search pipeline within a server session.
-- **CORS enabled**: the Streamlit frontend and FastAPI backend run on different ports, so cross-origin requests needed explicit `CORSMiddleware`.
+- **CORS enabled** — the Streamlit frontend and FastAPI backend run on different ports, so cross-origin requests needed explicit `CORSMiddleware`.

-## Known limitations
+## Known Limitations

 - The in-memory cache resets on server restart — no persistent cache yet.
-- LLM skill extraction still isn't matched against a fixed skill taxonomy, so unusual naming can occasionally still slip through the alias list in `feature4.py`.
+- LLM skill extraction isn't matched against a fixed skill taxonomy, so unusual naming can occasionally slip past the alias list in `feature4.py`.
 - No resume file upload yet — paste-only.

-## Why I built this
+## Why I Built This

-Built as a hands-on project in AI-assisted development: I designed the architecture and prompts, used Claude to implement and debug the FastAPI + Streamlit + external API pipeline, and worked through real issues along the way — a mismatched frontend file, LLM responses that broke naive JSON parsing, a sequential loop that should have been parallel, and a startup race condition between the two servers.
-The goal was to practice directing and reviewing AI-generated code closely enough to explain every decision in it, not just accept what was generated.
+This was a hands-on exercise in AI-assisted development, not a from-scratch coding project.
+I designed the architecture and prompts, then worked with Claude to implement and debug the FastAPI + Streamlit + external-API pipeline — working through real issues along the way: a mismatched frontend file, LLM responses that broke naive JSON parsing, a sequential loop that should have been parallel, and a startup race condition between the two servers.
+The goal wasn't to write every line myself, but to practice directing and reviewing AI-generated code closely enough to explain every decision in it.

-## Possible next steps
+## Possible Next Steps

 - Deploy backend + frontend (e.g. Render/Railway for FastAPI, Streamlit Community Cloud for the UI) so it's usable without running locally
 - Add resume file upload (PDF/DOCX) instead of paste-only
 - Move the in-memory cache to something persistent (SQLite/Redis) across restarts
-- Add unit tests (`feature4.py`'s gap-scoring logic and `llm_utils.py`'s JSON parsing are the highest-value targets, and are already exercised in testing during development)
+- Add unit tests — `feature4.py`'s gap-scoring logic and `llm_utils.py`'s JSON parsing are the highest-value targets, and were already exercised manually during development